 Brazil cancels invite for EU observers after Bolsonaro objection

-BRASILIA, May 3 (Reuters) - Brazil's Supreme Electoral Court(TSE) has canceled an invitation for the European Union to send observers for the October election after President Jair Bolsonaro's government objected to the invite, two sources said on Tuesday.
+BRASILIA, May 3 (Reuters) - Brazil's Supreme Electoral Court(TSE) has canceled an invitation for the European Union to send observers for the October election after President Jair Bolsonaro's government objected, two sources and an EU spokesman said on Tuesday.

 The TSE, Brazil's top election authority, told Reuters last month that it had invited the European Union for the first time to observe this year's general election, when Bolsonaro will seek re-election.

-Two days later the foreign ministry criticized the invitation, saying Brazil has never had its elections "evaluated by an international organization of which it is not a member."
+Two days later the foreign ministry objected, saying Brazil has never had its elections "evaluated by an international organization of which it is not a member".

-Two sources with knowledge of the matter said the invitation has now been pulled.
+Two sources with knowledge of the matter said the invitation has been canceled.
 The TSE did not immediately comment, but a statement is expected later on Tuesday.

+Bolsonaro has questioned the validity of Brazil's electronic voting system and made baseless allegations of fraud in the 2018 race, stirring concerns that he may not accept the results of the October election.

+The EU said it had received an invitation letter from the TSE in March to send a team to explore the "usefulness, advisability and feasibility" of having an observation mission for the first time in Brazil for the elections.

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))